Tuesday, February 24, 2026

 2. Take a soft cloth (not your fingers!)

-4. While pressing, turn on the screen
+4. While pressing, turn the screen back on

 5. Leave the cloth